grzesiek-galezowski/tdd-ebook/manuscript/360_Internals.md

 }
 ```

-This `CommandlineSession` class has a private field called `_workingDirectory`, symbolizing the working directory of the current console session.
-Even though the initial value is based on passed argument, the field is managed internally and only passed to a command so that it knows where to execute.
+This `CommandlineSession` class has a private field called `_workingDirectory`, representing the working directory of the current commandline session.
+Even though the initial value is based on the constructor argument, the field is managed internally from there on and only passed to a command so that it knows where to execute.
 An example Statement for the behavior of the `CommandLineSession` could look like this:

 ```csharp
 [Fact] public void